Luis2501/Luis2501.github.io/_pages/about.md

 <!--However, another area of interest and in which I have a bit more experience is scientific computing (numerical analysis, in particular the computational physics).-->

-Feel free to contact me at my email [lsgm16308@gmail.com](mailto:lsgm16308@gmail.com) or [luis-sanchez@uadec.edu.mx](mailto:luis-sanchez@uadec.edu.mx).

 ### about website

 <p style="text-align:justify">
+This page was created using a <a href="https://pages.github.com/" target="_blank">GitHub Pages</a> template for academic website.
+Fore more information you can consult the following link: <a href="https://github.com/alshedivat/al-folio">al-folio</a>. <br><br>
-The website is not entirely in English, some posts will be in Spanish, depending on the target audience.
-Posts in Spanish will be tag (SPA).
-In the future, I hope to separate the website into two, one in English and one in Spanish.
+The website is not entirely in English.
+Some posts will be in Spanish, depending on the target audience.
+Posts in Spanish will be tagged: (🇲🇽).
+In the future, the idea is to separate the website into  English and Spanish version.
 </p>